*This post may contain affiliate links. Read more »

-Sink your teeth into this perfect vegan bulgogi, a plant-based spin on a delicious Korean classic that's sure to satisfy your cravings.
-Picture tender chunks of savory seitan, marinated in a sweet and spicy blend of soy sauce, mirin, brown sugar, Korean chili, sesame oil, garlic, and ginger.
-The marinade infuses the wheat meat with a rich umami flavor, and when it gets grilled to perfection, the seitan is crispy on the outside while remaining juicy and tender on the inside.
+Sink your teeth into this perfect vegan bulgogi, a plant-based spin on a delicious Korean classic.
+Tender chunks of savory seitan, marinated in a sweet and spicy blend of soy sauce, mirin, brown sugar, Korean chili, sesame oil, garlic, and ginger.
+When it gets grilled to perfection, the seitan is crispy on the outside while remaining juicy and tender on the inside.
+The perfect companion to a bowl of steaming hot vegan Korean tofu soup!

 This is one of my easy vegan recipes that can revolutionize your meal prep or quick weeknight dinners.
-It is perfect served over a bed of fluffy white rice, coconut rice, or my kimchi fried rice, with a side of Korean cucumber salad, steamed broccoli or bok choy for a complete, satisfying meal.
+It is perfect served over a bed of fluffy white rice, or vegan kimchi fried rice, with a side of steamed broccoli or vegan radish kimchi for a complete, satisfying meal.

 Jump to: